 Welcome to the website of the National Insurance Commission (NIC).
 The NIC was established by the Insurance Act, 2021 (Act 1061), which replaced Insurance Law, 1989 (P.N.D.C.L.
 227).
 Its object is to ensure effective administration, supervision, regulation, monitoring and control of the business of insurance, to protect insurance policyholders and the insurance industry.
 The NIC, […]

-THE SEVEN HUNDRED AND TWENTY-FOURTH ACT OF THE PARLIAMENT OF THE REPUBLIC OF GHANA ENTITLED INSURANCE ACT, 2006 AN ACT to revise the law relating to insurance in order to provide comprehensive provisions for the regulation of the insurance industry and for related matters.
-DATE OF ASSENT: 29th December, 2006.
+THE ONE THOUSAND AND SIXTY-FIRST ACT OF THE PARLIAMENT OF THE REPUBLIC OF GHANA ENTITLED INSURANCE ACT, 1061 AN ACT to revise the law relating to insurance in order to provide comprehensive provisions for the regulation of the insurance industry and for related matters.
+DATE OF ASSENT: 5th January, 2021.
 ENACTED by the President and […]

 Write a formal letter addressed to the Commissioner of Insurance, or call personally at the offices of the Commission.
 The petition should state briefly the reasons for the complaint.
 Copies of the following documents (in the case of a motor claim) should accompany the complaint: a) Police report b) Medical report c) Two passport size […]

 The Acting Commissioner of Insurance, Michael Kofi Andoh, has paid a two-day working visit to the Western Region.
 He led the Takoradi Area Office of the National Insurance Commission (NIC) and, in conjunction with the Ghana Insurance College, educated police commanders and officers at the Western Central region, Tarkwa.
 The Ag.
 Commissioner led the Commission […]Read More